Rule-based Logic

 to a service worker token.

 Instead of the SDK, the JSON object for the interaction can also be created directly.
-Here is a full example of the interaction for the termination AI functionality shown above:
+Here is a complete example of the interaction of the termination AI functionality shown above:

 Summary

-Business logic defines how an AI agent processes input parameters and makes decisions based on them.
-It ensures that customer inquiries are structured, checked, validated, and processed accordingly.
-Automated rules and procedures efficiently control processes and execute them transparently, minimizing manual interventions.
+The business logic defines how an AI agent processes input parameters and makes decisions based on them.
+It ensures that customer requests are checked, validated and processed in a structured manner.
+Automated rules and processes efficiently manage and execute processes transparently, minimizing manual interventions.

-Output handling determines how the AI agent reacts to the results of the business logic.
+The Output handling defines how the AI agent reacts to the results of the business logic.
 It determines whether and how information is returned to the user or a system.

-Output handling is based on predetermined rules that build on the results of the business logic.
-It controls, among other things:
+Output handling is based on predefined rules that build on the results of the business logic.
+It controls among other things:

 -